0xNazgul/lil-web3-vyper/README.md

 > Really simple, intentionally-limited versions of web3 protocols & apps.
 By
 > distilling them to their roots, we can better understand how they work.

-lil web3 Vyper aims to build both [lil web3](https://github.com/m1guelpf/lil-web3) from [m1guel](https://github.com/m1guelpf) in Vyper.
+lil web3 Vyper aims to build [lil web3](https://github.com/m1guelpf/lil-web3) from [m1guel](https://github.com/m1guelpf) in Vyper.
 All descriptions/deconstruct are inspiration taken from m1guel's repo and not my own.
 Go show them some love for the work they have done.

 ## Table of contents
 - [lil-web3](#lil-web3)